The Unanswered Question: History

-Notational and performative considerations
+Notational and performance considerations

 In his essay "The Rhythmic Basis of American Music," Elliott Carter noted that "the combination of different rhythmic planes involved Ives in complex problems of notation."
 In The Unanswered Question, the strings and trumpet play at a tempo marked "Largo molto sempre".
 But meanwhile the winds gradually accelerate, with tempo markings for the six "Answers" of Adagio, Andante, Allegretto, Allegro, Allegro molto, and Allegro, accel to Presto, and their bar lines going out of sync with those of the other instruments.
 In the foreword to the score, Ives wrote that the wind's music "need not be played in the exact time position indicated.
 It is played in somewhat of an impromptu way..."
 He also noted: "'The Answers' may be played somewhat sooner after each 'Question' than indicated in the score, but 'The Question' should be played no sooner for that reason."
 Regarding the ending of the piece, Ives wrote: "The flutes will end their part approximately near the position indicated in the string score; but in any case, 'The Last Question' should not be played by the trumpet until 'The Silences' of the strings in the distance have been heard for a measure or two.
 The strings will continue their last chord for two measures or so after the trumpet stops.
 If the strings shall have reached their last chord before the trumpet plays 'The Last Question', they will hold it through and continue after, as suggested above."